General Standards of Conduct

 Investigator: Any College trained administrative official or person or persons appointed by the College who will be responsible for coordinating any investigations into an alleged violation of the Harassment and Discrimination Free-Workplace Policy.

-Responsible Reporters: Responsible Reporters are persons who, as a result of their profession, may be aware of cases of abuse or violence.
-At Gettysburg College, all faculty, administrators, staff, and student staff (with the exception of psychological counselors and pastoral counselors) are designated as responsible reporters with regard to cases of suspected sexual assault/violence, sexual misconduct, and relationship violence.
+Responsible Reporters: Responsible Reporters are persons who, as a result of their profession or employment position with the College, may be aware of cases of abuse or violence.
+At Gettysburg College, all faculty, administrators, staff, and student staff (with the exception of psychological counselors and pastoral counselors while performing that role as their primary employment with the College) are designated as responsible reporters with regard to cases of suspected sexual assault/violence, sexual misconduct, and relationship violence.
 It is every person’s responsibility to keep our community safe and free from discrimination and violence.
 Suspected incidents need to be immediately reported to the Department of Public Safety (DPS).
-In the State of Pennsylvania, employees of institutions of higher learning who suspect incidents of child abuse (including incidents of suspected child sex abuse) must report such incidents to the Department of Public Welfare’s Child Line (800-932-0313), the police having jurisdiction, and to their supervisor.
-Pennsylvania recognizes matriculated students under the age of 18 as “children” for purposes of this law and, as such, the college is mandated to report a criminal complaint of abuse or sexual abuse involving anyone victim under the age of 18 immediately to ChildLine and the police having jurisdiction.
+In Pennsylvania, College employees are mandated to report suspected abuse of anyone under the age of 18.
+The report must be made immediately to ChildLine (800-932-0313) and to the employee’s supervisor.

 Retaliation: Acts or attempted acts to retaliate or seek retribution against anyone who has reported Sexual Misconduct or Relationship Violence or who has participated (or is expected to participate) in any manner in an investigation or proceeding under this Policy.
 Prohibited retaliatory acts include, but are not limited to, intimidation, threats, coercion, or discrimination.
 Retaliation constitutes a violation of this Policy.